-Continuing education trainings do not need to have CEU’s (continuing education units) attached.
+Continuing education trainings do not need to have to be pre-approved by the PCB.
 The training presenters do not need to have any specific qualifications.
-Trainings may be in-person trainings or webinars.
-The training should have a presenter and learning objectives, and it should be relevant to mental health.
+The training should have a presenter, learning objectives, and come with a certificate of completion.

 Visit the Continuing Education Resources page for more information about some good sources of continuing education for peer specialists.

 Documenting/Verifying Continuing Education

 To document that you have received your required training, you should keep any certificates of completion that you get from trainings you attend.
-The certificate does not need to say that it counts towards your Certified Peer Specialist continuing education requirements.
-Each employer has a unique procedure to keep training records.
-It’s important to check with your supervisor about your organization’s training and documentation requirements.
+The certificate does not specifically need to say that it counts towards your Certified Peer Specialist continuing education requirements.
+Employers may have policies/procedures for recording trainings.
+Please check with your employer on any specific requirements they have.

 If you attend a training that does not offer a certificate of completion, you should keep any materials that you did get from the training (handouts, training overview, or the workshop description).
 Then get your supervisor’s signature and date on those materials indicating that you attended.
 For example, if you attend a webinar, you would save the webinar announcement and any handouts.
 Then you would have your supervisor sign and date on the webinar announcement that you attended.